Dragons Academy

 Volleyball Queensland (VQ) Membership

 As an affiliate club with Volleyball Queensland, each player must have a current Volleyball Queensland membership to participate in our programs.
 Academy requires a minimum membership level of 'Recreational', but the member could also have 'Full' membership.
-Once accepted into the program and registered, we will direct you to the Volleyball Queensland membership page, so that you can get that sorted.
+Once accepted into the program and registered, you will be directed to the Volleyball Queensland membership page, so that you can get that sorted.
 Please see VQ Membership Requirements for more information.

 Have a questions?
 Want to know more?